 With so much to see, it’s best to break up the country into multiple trips.
-To make things a little bit easier, I’ve put together a few itineraries from our past road trips through Namibia.
+To simplify things, I’ve compiled a few itineraries from our past road trips through Namibia.

 WHAT TO EXPECT